manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Compacting_a_table.md

 ### Throttling the IO impact

-Optimize can be a lengthy and IO intensive process, so to limit the impact, all the actual merge work is executed serially in a special background thread, and the `OPTIMIZE` statement simply adds a job to its queue.
-Currently, there is no way to check the table or queue status (that might be added in the future to the `SHOW TABLE STATUS` and `SHOW STATUS` statements respectively).
-The optimization thread can be IO-throttled, you can control the maximum number of IOs per second and the maximum IO size with [rt_merge_iops](../Server_settings/Searchd.md#rt_merge_iops) and [rt_merge_maxiosize](../Server_settings/Searchd.md#rt_merge_maxiosize) directives respectively.
+Optimization can be a lengthy and I/O-intensive process.
+To minimize the impact, all actual merge work is executed serially in a special background thread, and the `OPTIMIZE` statement simply adds a job to its queue.
+Currently, there is no way to check the table or queue status (though this may be added in the future to the `SHOW TABLE STATUS` and `SHOW STATUS` statements, respectively).
+The optimization thread can be I/O-throttled, and you can control the maximum number of I/Os per second and the maximum I/O size with the [rt_merge_iops](../Server_settings/Searchd.md#rt_merge_iops) and [rt_merge_maxiosize](../Server_settings/Searchd.md#rt_merge_maxiosize) directives, respectively.

-The RT table being optimized stays online and available for both searching and updates at (almost) all times during the optimization.
-It gets locked for a very short time when a pair of disk chunks is merged successfully, to rename the old and the new files, and update the table header.
+During optimization, the RT table being optimized remains online and available for both searching and updates nearly all the time.
+It is locked for a very brief period when a pair of disk chunks is successfully merged, allowing for the renaming of old and new files and updating the table header.

 ### Optimizing clustered tables

-As long as you don't have [auto_optimize](../Server_settings/Searchd.md#auto_optimize) disabled tables are optimized automatically
+As long as [auto_optimize](../Server_settings/Searchd.md#auto_optimize) is not disabled, tables are optimized automatically.

-In case you are experiencing unexpected SSTs or want tables across all nodes of the cluster be binary identical you need to:
+If you are experiencing unexpected SSTs or want tables across all nodes of the cluster to be binary identical, you need to:
 1. Disable [auto_optimize](../Server_settings/Searchd.md#auto_optimize).
-2. Optimize tables manually:
+2. Manually optimize tables:
 <!-- example cluster_manual_drop -->
-On one of the nodes drop the table from the cluster:
+On one of the nodes, drop the table from the cluster:
 <!-- request SQL -->
 ```sql
 ALTER CLUSTER mycluster DROP myindex;